eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

       | .error => none

-  -- The number of ticks should be related to targetTapeLength minus any initial tape length let max_ticks_nat := equivGNatToNat.toFun targetTapeLength -- This 'go' assumes a deterministic path.
+  -- The number of ticks should be related to targetTapeLength minus any initial tape length let max_ticks_nat := equivParticlePathToNat.toFun targetTapeLength -- This 'go' assumes a deterministic path.
 For NP, it's about existence.
   -- So, runNDMachine can't be implemented this simply and constructively for the general NP case.
   -- It becomes a *specification* for NP_Class.